CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 ### Use YAML pre-loaded with input data and software

+#### Choose a directory on your local machine to obtain a copy of the github repo.

 `cd /your/local/machine/install/path/`

 #### Use a configuration file from the github by cloning the repo to your local machine